balena-io/docs/pages/learn/getting-started.md

 ## Next steps

 - Learn more about the [Dockerfile][dockerfile] that is used to build your application.
+- Build an application that uses [multiple containers][multicontainer].
 - Get to know the [web terminal][terminal], which can be used to SSH into your application containers and the host OS.
 - Try out [local mode][local-mode], the most efficient way to rapidly develop and test your resin.io application.